- Bicycle Accidents

 Spinal cord injuries can lead to serious side effects that disrupt an individual’s ability to function, possibly for the rest of his or her life.
 According to the National Spinal Cord Injury Statistical Center, there are approximately 17,000 new spinal cord injury cases in the United States each year.
 In 2016, there were approximately 282,000 people living in the United States with a debilitating spinal cord condition.

-If you or a loved one suffered a spinal cord injury and think someone else may be responsible, the Hartford spinal cord injury lawyers at Goff Law Group can help you seek justice.
+If you or a loved one suffered a spinal cord injury and think someone else may be responsible, the the spinal cord injury attorneys at Goff Law Group - West Hartford can help you seek justice.
 We can strategically review your legal options and implement an effective method to fight for the compensation you deserve.
+A serious injury deserves serious attorneys who will pursue maximum compensation.
+That’s us.

 What Is a Spinal Cord Injury?